Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

-The \TRAx{} detector consists of an MQW structure functioning as a magnetoplasmonic cavity with centimeter-scale thickness and diameter placed in a static magnetic field larger than 10\,T. The relevant physical scales (electromagnetic wavelength $\lambda \sim \mathrm{mm}$, frequency $f \sim \mathrm{THz}$, and axion mass $m_\mathrm{a} \sim \mathrm{meV}$) are well-matched to the engineered ENZ resonance of the MQW, where the permittivity approaches zero.
+The \SQWARE{} concept consists of an MQW structure functioning as a magnetoplasmonic cavity with centimeter-scale thickness and diameter placed in a static magnetic field.
+The relevant physical scales (electromagnetic wavelength $\lambda \sim \mathrm{mm}$, frequency $f \sim \mathrm{THz}$, and axion mass $m_\mathrm{a} \sim \mathrm{meV}$, for example) are well-matched to the engineered ENZ resonance of the MQW, where the permittivity approaches zero.
 Under these conditions, the axion-induced electric field inside the material is resonantly enhanced, substantially increasing the emitted electromagnetic power on the order of $\sim10^4$, which can be measured with a photodetector coupled to the device.
 Crucially, the ENZ resonance is tunable.
-By varying the orientation of the MQW within the external magnetic field, one can independently optimize the magnetic field components: the component parallel to the sample controls the axion-induced current and thus the signal strength, while the component perpendicular to the sample tunes the ENZ frequency, allowing for mass scanning.
+By varying the orientation of the MQW within the external magnetic field, one can independently optimize the magnetic field components due to the anisotropic permittivity tensor of the material: the component parallel to the sample controls the axion-induced current and thus the signal strength, while the component perpendicular to the sample tunes the ENZ frequency, allowing for mass scanning.
 This dual control enables efficient exploration of the $(m_\mathrm{a}, \gagg)$ parameter space without complicated mechanical adjustment.
-Figure~\ref{fig:schematic} illustrates the core \TRAx{} concept.
-The remainder of this Letter details the underlying physical principles and presents projected sensitivities to axion DM across the meV mass window.
+Figure~\ref{fig:schematic} illustrates the core \SQWARE{} concept.
+The remainder of this Letter details the underlying physical principles and presents projected sensitivities to axion DM across the meV mass window for an example ideal \SQWARE{} configuration.